Institutos Universitarios

 Description

-The recent economic and financial crisis had a devastating effect on economic growth, employment, and public deficits, resulting in a significant drop in the standard of living of most industrialized countries.
-These effects were especially negative for some countries of the European Monetary Union, especially for those with a sovereign debt crisis and serious economic problems of growth and unemployment in a background of rising public deficits and debt.
+Economic and financial crises have a devastating effect on economic growth, employment, and public deficits, resulting in a significant drop in the standard of living of most industrialized countries.
+These effects can be especially negative for some countries of the European Monetary Union, especially for those with a sovereign debt crisis and serious economic problems of growth and unemployment in a background of rising public deficits and debt.
+In this situation, it seems natural to study the effects that different economic policies might have to encourage economic growth and employment using a modern macroeconomic analysis considering both rigidities in the labor market (especially in the Spanish economy) and large public deficits.

 (1) Macroeconomic Policy